imphuochuynh/thread-to-pantone-tool/README.md

 ## Technical Details

-- **Pure Frontend Application**: HTML, CSS, and JavaScript with no external dependencies
+- **Pure Frontend Application**: HTML, CSS, and JavaScript with PapaParse for CSV parsing
 - **Color Matching Algorithm**: Uses RGB Euclidean distance to find the closest color matches
 - **Data Format**: CSV and JSON files for color data and matches
 - **Accessibility**: Supports light and dark modes for better readability
+- **GitHub Pages Compatible**: Designed to work directly from GitHub Pages hosting

 ## Local Development